AthiraKarthe/Getting-And-Cleaning-Data/README.md

 # Getting-And-Cleaning-Data
 After downloading the zip file and extracting it, the following steps were carried out:

 1. Each File wasa read in separate variables x_train, x_test, y_train, y_test, subject_train, subject_test, activities, features.
-All these data were put together into a single dataframe called Merged_Data.
+All these data were put together into a single dataframe called Merged.

-2. Inorder to select only the mean and standard deviation measures along with the subject and activities code, a select query was framed and a subset was returned to TidyData variable.
+2. Inorder to select only the mean and standard deviation measures along with the subject and activities code, a select query was framed and a subset was returned to Tidy variable.

 3. For the descriptive activity names instead of activity codes, the activity table is used and replaced accordingly.